 - Limited products

-- Dependes on trends
+- Depends on trends

 Key Difference

-Features | Dropshipping | Print on Demand |
+| Features | Dropshipping | Print on Demand |

-Startup Costs | low 100$ to 500$ | low 0$ to 200$ |
+| Startup Costs | low 100$ to 500$ | low 0$ to 200$ |

-Profit Margins | 10% to 30% | 35% to 50% |
+| Profit Margins | 10% to 30% | 35% to 50% |

-Customization | Limited | High custom demand |
+| Customization | Limited | High custom demand |

-Shipping Times | 2-4 Weeks often | 5 to 10 days often |
+| Shipping Times | 2-4 Weeks often | 5 to 10 days often |

-Competition | Very High | Moderate |
+| Competition | Very High | Moderate |

-Best Platforms | Spotify, AliExpress | Printify |
+| Best Platforms | Spotify, AliExpress | Printify |

 Dropshipping

-If you are okay with low margins but higher sales volumes
+Multiple products can be tested.
+If you are okay with low margins but higher sales volumes.
+You prefer a hands-on inventory system

 Print on Demand